 How is the NEBOSH Environmental Management Certificate assessed?

-There is 1 x two-our exam for EC1 consisting of 10 'short answer' questions and 1 'long answer' question.
-EC2 is a practical work-based assingment which must be completed within 10 days of the written examination.
+There is 1 x two-hour exam for EC1 consisting of 10 'short answer' questions and 1 'long answer' question.
+EC2 is a practical work-based assignment which must be completed within 10 days of the written examination.

 Further qualification recognition